 These offences have a maximum penalty of two years in jail and/or a fine of up to 240 penalty units (see ‘A note about penalty units’ at the start of this book).

 The checks are conducted by the Working with Children Check Unit of the Victorian Government Department of Justice and Community Safety and involve a national criminal history check and checks of findings from relevant professional bodies.

-The checks are subject to ongoing monitoring, so if a person commits an offence after receiving a Legally binding or effective. check, it A document that sets out what a person wants to happen to their money and other property after they die. be revoked and the employer notified.
+The checks are subject to ongoing monitoring, so if a person commits an offence after receiving a valid check, it will be revoked and the employer notified.
 A ‘working with children check’ card is issued once a check has been carried out.

 How much does a check cost?

-The working with children check is free for volunteers and The amount charged by a lawyer for legal work.
-Lawyers can only charge the amount agreed with the client in a costs agreement or the amount stated by a court in its rules.
-The party who loses a case usually has to pay all their own costs plus most of the costs reasonably incurred by the other side.
-See also indemnity costs. $126.50 for paid workers.
+The working with children check is free for volunteers and costs $121.10 for paid workers.
 Working with children check cards must be renewed every five years.
-It is free for volunteers to renew their cards, while paid workers must pay $93.36 to renew their cards (fees are current at 1 July 2020).
+It is free for volunteers to renew their cards, while paid workers must pay $91.70 to renew their cards (fees are current at 1 July 2021).

 Who needs to apply?

 Under the WS Act, only people engaging in ‘child-related work’ must apply for and pass the working with children check.
 Not everyone whose work brings them into contact with children needs to apply for a check.